 Step 4: Always Respond to Google Reviews

 How many times have you called up customer service?
 Doesn’t it just make your blood boil when your concerns fall on deaf ears?
 People want and expect a response.
 After reading over their comments, your businesses should respond to their Google review.
 This shows the public that you’ve acknowledged their questions, concerns, and issues while doing your part to rectify them.
 For positive reviews, thank them for their business and reiterate your number one priority is customer satisfaction.

 But what about the dreaded negative reviews?
 While it’s easy to ignore a negative review, failing to address a customer’s concerns shows poor customer service.
 Moreover, it creates a belief that you don’t care about your customers or their problems.
 When confronting negative reviews, always address the issue and apologize for any negative experience before offering solutions to the problem.
 Responding to Google reviews also exerts a high level of engagement and customer courtesy; just as they helped the business, the business can now help them with any problems they might have faced.

 Google reviews offer prospective customers great insight into your company.
 In turn, a Google review may act as the deciding factor to use your services.
 Be mindful, however, that customer reviews aren’t exclusive to Google.
 Online reviews may come from Yelp, Facebook, or even on a personal blog.
 As such, you’ll want to follow similar guidelines those platforms.
 Follow these simple steps, and you will soon receive more Google reviews.

 Do you need help managing your Google My Business Page?
 Or are you searching for new ways to improve your business’s visibility on search engines?
-Give us a call at (973) 346-8100 or contact the digital experts at Premiere Creative for more information about SEO services today!
+Give us a call at (973) 346-8100 to contact the digital experts at Premiere Creative for more information about SEO services today!